 What is the treatment for Snail Bait Toxicity?

-There is no direct antidote for snail bait toxicity and treatment is aimed at controlling the clinical signs.
+There is no direct antidote for snail bait toxicity.
+Treatment is aimed at controlling the clinical signs.
 Treatment includes possible induction of vomiting, supportive care with IV fluids, medications to control the twitching or seizures, “stomach pumping” and enemas to help rid the body of the toxin, and charcoal to help absorb any substance that remains in the body.

-At home, your yard should be hosed down with water to dissolve any remaining bait and your dog should be restricted from the area for a two-week period.
+At home, hose down your yard with water to dissolve any remaining bait, and restrict your dog from the area for a two-week period.

 Will my dog return to normal following toxicity?

-Chance of recovery is largely determined by how much poison was ingested, how quickly therapy was initiated and the general health of your pet.
+Recovery is largely determined by how much poison was ingested, how quickly therapy was initiated and the general health of your pet.
 While this is a serious type of poisoning, most pets fully recover if treated promptly and properly.
-If your dog is not successfully treated for snail bait poisoning, death can occur within 4 to 12 hours.
+If your dog is not successfully treated for snail bait poisoning, death can occur within four to 12 hours.

 I love my dog, but I also love my beautiful garden—what are alternative ways to keep snails at bay?